devnax/naxcss/README.md

       }
    };

-   // This method call before render process is start.
-In the callback you will have the prop and value.
-If you return undefined then the prop will be escap to render or if you return value or css style object then that will be process.
-   beforeRender: (prop, val) => {
-      if(prop === 'abc'){
-         return undefined
-      }
-      if(prop === "typo"){
-         return {
-            fontSize: 20,
-            color: "red"
-         }
-      }
-      return val
-   },

-   // this method will call when css is ready.
-If you want get the css string then you can us this.
-   getCss: (css_stirng) => {

-   };

    // The getValue method give you to customize your css value.
 This method will call when the css value is rendering and you have to return a new value. like the css value is {background: "primary"}
    getValue: (value, prop) => {